Obama Aurelius: on undead imperialism

 — Winston Churchill

 Anyone who ever spent more than five minutes being mad about something online is familiar with Godwin’s Law, even if they’ve never heard of it by name.
-Also known as ‘Godwin’s rule of Hitler analogies’ or ‘reductio ad Hitlerum,’ Godwin’s Law was coined in 1990 by author and attorney Mike Godwin and stated that “as an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches.”
+Also known as ‘Godwin’s rule of Hitler analogies’ or ‘reductio ad Hitlerum,’ Godwin’s Law was coined in 1990 by author and attorney Mike Godwin and stated that “as an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches one.”
 This is also the case offline, of course, but the internet is an incalculably more significant (thus more damaging) arena of discourse than, say, arguing with your blowhard uncle over Sunday lunch.

 The adage, which is useful and accurate when applied correctly, is greatly misunderstood by far too many people, particularly in the ideological predilection for radical centrists to favour mindless civility over intellectual honesty.
 There are several more-or-less official (since they have been endorsed by Mike Godwin himself) corollaries to Godwin’s Law, three of which highlight why such misapplications of it can be genuinely dangerous: